 Blockchain is designed to be unhackable and is known for being the most secure way of storing value.
-By storing digital gaming assets on a blockchain a player would enhance the security of them and would have to worry if those hours of effort were in vain.
+By storing digital gaming assets on a blockchain a player would enhance their security and would have to worry if those hours of effort were in vain.

 Games on Blockchain

 Games are a great way to hook someone on new technology and for those who want to feel the nature of Blockchain, there are games developed entirely on Blockchain.